Timewasters: Series 2 (2019)

-Development
+Production

+Writing and development

 The programme was created by Taylor, who began working on it in 2015.
 He recalled that "I wanted to write a comedy for young black actors and I saw that shows such as The Inbetweeners, Drifters and Plebs were doing well."
 Taylor was learning to play the trumpet, (Note: Taylor had been performing as half of the comedy duo Ginger and Black, in which his partner could play numerous instruments while he couldn't play any.) and this interest led him to write about a black jazz band in the 1920s.
 While acting on post-apocalyptic romantic-comedy Cockroaches, Taylor decided to use a high concept and added time travel.
 He wrote a spec script with the working title Black to the Future, (Note: The working title Black to the Future was changed following objections from Universal Pictures, which owns the rights to Back to the Future.
 This film was referenced in the series 2 premiere, in which three of the quartet say they'd never seen it.) which was later changed to Blackwards and then Timewasters.
 Although racial themes run throughout the programme, Taylor has said that it is "first and foremost ... a comedy."

 Timewasters is Taylor's first project writing for scripted television.
-He worked with an editor provided by Big Talk Productions, who were producing Cockroaches for ITV, and improved his script over a few drafts.
+He worked with an editor provided by Big Talk Productions, who was producing Cockroaches for ITV, and improved his script over a few drafts.
 According to Taylor, the programme came at a time when there were "discussion[s] about putting more black talent on screen".
 His spec script drew interest from ITV, which commissioned a rehearsal reading.
 Casting was made through auditions; though the main cast hadn't worked together before, they had a quick chemistry and studio executives thought they were longtime friends.
 Taylor then worked with Barunka O'Shaughnessy; through a series of drafts they improved the humour and pacing of his stories for the first series.

-Production
+Filming

 The programme was shot in Liverpool, taking advantage of the Georgian architecture in the city including period buildings the Liverpool Athenaeum and Martins Bank Building.
 Series director George Kane used a cinematic look for the high-concept sitcom.
 Modern-day scenes used fixed-camera shots, hard surfaces, fluorescent lights and colour schemes that wouldn't appear in earlier periods.
 For the past, he used handheld cameras to give a sense of unpredictability.
 The 1920s scenes had a cohesive colour palette for props and wardrobe, while the 1950s scenes emulated the vivid Technicolor movies of that time.